 The Importance of Primary Teeth

-The primary or baby teeth play an important role in various aspects of your child’s overall health and development.
-In addition to enabling normal chewing and a varied, healthy diet, the primary teeth serve two other key purposes as your child is growing.
+The primary or baby teeth play an important role in your child’s overall health and development.
+In addition to enabling normal chewing and a varied, healthy diet, the primary teeth serve two other key purposes as your child grows.

 - Facilitating normal speech development: it is important that the primary teeth are stable for your child to learn to speak clearly and confidently.
 If there are concerns about the effects of dental health on speech development, Dr. Hall can work with you to coordinate any necessary care with a specialist.

-If your child damages or loses a baby tooth please contact our office as soon as possible.
+If your child damages or loses a baby tooth, please get in touch with our office immediately.
 Early treatment can avoid problems down the road.

 Why choose a family dentist?